Easy Dog Fence Jumping Solutions (That Actually Work)

 If your dog is highly motivated by prey and sees or smells something on the other side of the fence, your dog may be likely to attempt to jump.

 Some dogs, I swear, are part cat and are curious about what’s on the other side of the fence.
 They may walk on the other side multiple times a day, but they just want to check it out.
-I have a friend, whose dog I call “catdog” because she is technical a dog, but acts more like a cat.
+I have a friend whose dog I call “catdog” because she is technically a dog, but acts more like a cat.
 I’m not sure how this happens.
-Although, it seems to be more prevalent in smaller dogs.
+Although it seems to be more prevalent in smaller dogs.

 If your dog only exhibits a need to jump when he or she’s left alone in your yard, then it could be due to separation anxiety.
 There are tricks to address and calm a dog with separation anxiety.

 You’ll want to observe your dog without your pup watching.
 Of course, you don’t want your dog to escape in the process.
 One way to do this is to put a harness on your dog and attach a long 15-30′ leash.
-You’ll want to have someone firmly hold the end leash, but allow your dog to roam as freely as possible.
+You’ll want to have someone firmly hold the end of the leash, but allow your dog to roam as freely as possible.
 One trick is to act as if you’re ignoring your dog.
-But always have eyes and if possible a video camera on your dog.
+But always have eyes, and if possible, a video camera on your dog.

 I know this part is a bit of a recon mission.
 However, the knowledge you’ll gain is very important.
 You’ll want to note how your dog tries to jump out, such as: